dhis2/training-docs/content/design_for_data_use/lg_users.md

 ![ou-outpu](images/users/ou-output.png)

 Next, we see available user groups.
-Just add this user to the malaria data capture and GEN access user groups for now.
+Add this user to the malaria data capture and GEN access user groups for now.
 We will review user groups in more detail later on.

 Lastly, we have Analytics dimension restrictions.
 We will not cover this in this academy.

 Save this user when you are done.
 Using the details you made, you can also log in as the user and test the functionality to ensure they have the correct access.

-#### STOP - Perform Exercise 2
+## Exercise 3 - Create a new user role

 ### Create a new user role - Aggregate data analysis